AARomanov1985/yurt/README.md

-# Yurt - xml analyser
+# Yurt - XML analyzer

-This tool is able to analyse an XML file and return basic metrics.
+This tool is able to analyze an XML file and return basic metrics.

 ## Usages: